ENMeval 2.0.5 Vignette

 Velasco & González-Salazar 2019) and a sequential method that uses

-cross-validation results by selecting models with the lowest average
+cross-validation results by selecting models with the lowest average 10

-test omission rate, and to break ties, with the highest average
+percentile omission rate, and to break ties, with the highest average

-by default using the R package ecospat
+the function from the R package ecospat

 (Di Cola et